WylieYYYY/hk-service-map/README.md

 - screenshot-info.png
 - screenshot-unresolved.png

-If you see that there are more entry in `unresolved.html` than in `override.csv`, that means the host is a bit slow and cannot handle packets in time.
-Using `Ctrl+F`, search for two lines in `getinfo.py` containing `grequests.imap(request_gen, size=50)` and change the size from `50` to some positive integer smaller than `50`.

 ### Tested URL
 [Basic Information and Service Quality Information of Residential Care Homes for the Elderly](https://elderlyinfo.swd.gov.hk/sites/ltc-swd/files/rche_rsp_list.xml)
 [Basic Information and Service Quality Information of Residential Care Homes for Persons with Disabilities](https://rchdinfo.swd.gov.hk/sites/rchd-swd/files/rchd_rsp_list.xml)